electric-cloud/ec-workflow-wrapper/README.md

 SOURCES:

 The sources are available in the src directory.
-They were built using the Commander SDK v2.0.
-The documentation for the SDK is available at http://docs.electric-cloud.com.
+They were built using CloudBees [FlowPDF](https://github.com/electric-cloud-community/flowpdf)

-AUTHOR:
+AUTHORS:

-Tanay Nagjee, Electric Cloud Solutions Engineer tanay@electric-cloud.com
+Tanay Nagjee, former Electric Cloud Solutions Engineer

+Updated to FlowPDF by
+Greg Maxey, CloudBees Solution Architect gmaxey@cloudbees.com

 DISCLAIMER:

-This module is not officially supported by Electric Cloud.
+This module is not officially supported by CloudBees.